BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/07-deploying.md

     4. `YOUR_PUSH_KEY_HERE` → **[Please contact us to enable push notifications.](mailto:team@digitalpsych.org)**
     5. `api.example.com` Your LAMP Platform API Server domain shared with others to use.

+It is possible to use the LAMP dashboard hosted by BIDMC (dashboard.lamp.digital) or to self-host the dashboard.
+Self-hosting will require the addition of a dashboard service to the LAMP stack.

-If you do not plan to self-host the LAMP dashboard:
+1. If you do not plan to self-host the LAMP dashboard:

+    ```yaml
     version: '3.7'
     services:
       server: